-Continuing the transformation of what was a neglected urban parking lot, Artpeers—and a host of collaborators—created public art performances of contemporary dance one night and original hip hop the next, capturing them on film.
+Article about ArtPeers and collaborators continuing the transformation of a neglected urban parking lot, Artpeers— creating public art performances of contemporary dance one night and original hip hop the next, capturing them on film.
 The resulting films will go on to premieres this fall.
 But first, this August 17, a sneak peek compilation of the two films will be screened at Movies on Monroe, in the very spot they were created.

 Written by Holly Bechiri